 Researching can also help you avoid investing in something that involves illegal activities without your knowledge.
 Nonetheless, if such a scenario happens, a criminal defense law firm can take care of that.
 A few investment options for people in their 20s may include buying a home, saving for college, and real estate investment trusts.
 Besides, you can buy fractional shares of stocks or invest in S&P index funds that bear safe interests.

-Recap: Invest for Success in Your 20s
+Recap: Investing in Your 20s

 Your 20s will likely be some of the most exhilarating years of your life, but don’t let the excitement of college, new full-time jobs, rising incomes and higher standards of living deter you from maintaining a budget, saving a percentage of your income for a home investment fund and setting aside at least 10% of your annual income for retirement (preferably 20-25% of your income should go towards retirement).